lakshitha1629/Programing_GeniusAR/README.md

 # Programing_GeniusAR
-how to work :- open the app and focus the programming languages logo detect and given the description of the programing language.
+how to work with GeniusAR :- open the app and focus the programming languages logo and detect the given  description of the programing language.